Hide-and-Seek Attribution: Weakly Supervised Segmentation of Vertebral Metastases in CT: Appendix

 \subsection{Dataset details}

 The dataset comprises 5,644 vertebrae from 440 patients (mean age 67.5\,±\,12.9 years; 211 female, 229 male).
 It spans vertebral levels T1 through L5 and is highly imbalanced, containing predominantly healthy vertebrae (4,972 healthy; 672 malignant).
 During preprocessing, SpineR provides for each vertebra both an anatomical level label (T1–L5) and a vertebral corpus mask used for downstream analysis.
 Fig.~\ref{fig:dataset_dist} summarizes the distribution of healthy and malignant vertebrae across thoracic and lumbar levels.
 Malignancies are more frequent in the lumbar spine.
 Fig.~\ref{fig:lesion_size_hist} shows the distribution of manual lesion sizes for lytic and blastic phenotypes.
 These reference annotations span a broad range of sizes, whereas the 5-pixel threshold indicated applies only to \emph{predicted components} during evaluation.
+Vertebrae contained on average 2.06 metastatic components, with up to 7 lesions in rare cases.